 Step 5: Add TextMeshPro to the Canvas

-Now create TextMeshPro text in canvas.
-Expand the extra settings.
-There you will find a location to put newly created sprite assets.
+Now, create TextMeshPro text in canvas.
+Expanding the extra settings allows you to find a location to put newly created sprite assets.

 Step 6: Using Text With Images

-After setting these up, we can simply write any text we want, and when we want to add an image, we simply use the index of sprite in our sprite atlas.
+After setting these up, we can simply write any text we want.
+When we want to add an image, we can use the index of the sprite in our sprite atlas.
 All the images sliced are indexed while creating the sprite asset.
 A simple example of how we can use an image is:

 Press <size=60> <sprite=0> </size> to jump //